On this page

 - Given Cunnigham's discussion of Life Magazine's portrayals of depression-era poor people, how are the Canadian poor (the "homeless") depicted in today's media.

-- Use the underlined words and think of any variations, synonyms or related terms. (e.g. poor, homeless, marginalized or television, mass media).
+- Use the words in italics and think of any variations, synonyms or related terms. (e.g. poor, homeless, marginalized; television, mass media).

 The simple connectors AND and OR allow you to combine terms to broaden or narrow your searches.